sammyj48/Toilet-1/README.md

 Please don't report unoptimised code to the issues page unless you have a fix for it.

-If you do have a fix, please fork the repo and once fixed, create a pull request.
+If you do have a fix, please fork the repository and once fixed, create a pull request.